 As Niki’s art practice continues to evolve, experimentation ignites curiosity and results in a practice that is engaging and industrious, looking to the urban landscape for inspiration.
 The repetitive nature of needlepoint allows her to connect with her intuition and inspires her to think outside the box using basic tools and techniques.
 Keeping her work limited to six colours, using the repetition of halfcross stitch to emulate the pixelation in dot matrix, or creating a more chaotic experience by changing the cross stitch size while key black lines are used to bring the image together.

 Niki’s work has gained recognition in Australia, New Zealand, the USA, the UK, Africa and Europe including publications in Holland and France.
 Niki is part of a textile group, The Seed Stitch Collective; whom facilitated the Seed Stitch Contemporary Textile Award in 2018 for NSW textile artists.
 The finalists work was exhibited at the Australian Design Centre.

 Tapestry Girl?’“It’s easy to get bogged down in the routines of life but when I remember to be light hearted, grateful and playful as I can through tapestry, it feels like magic happens.”

 Contemporary Needlepoint Class

-Free class at 2pm daily Needlepoint tapestry is the perfect combination of art meets craft and you’ll find the rhythmic flow of sewing is soothing and uplifting.
+11.30am and 2pm daily Needlepoint tapestry is the perfect combination of art meets craft and you’ll find the rhythmic flow of sewing is soothing and uplifting.

 Learn the half cross stitch traditionally used in needlepoint tapestry and easily achieve a textile art piece.
 Explore the elements of design and how to use a stencil to create your own tapestry canvas.
 This class will provide you with the skills and inspiration to continue at home.